-Description: You have omitted the numeric argument from an option in a SPOOL command. -aaa is the option that requires the numeric argument.

-Suggested Action: Reissue the command with the numeric argument in place.
+Message code 68.
+You have omitted the numeric argument from an option in a SPOOL command. -aaa is the option that requires the numeric argument.
+Reissue the command with the numeric argument in place.

 Only one map can be specified using -XLATE